George Wimpey: Wimpey Minerals

 Wimpey Minerals was one of the largest aggregate, coated stone and construction material producers, with significant operations in the United Kingdom and United States, and smaller operations overseas.

 North American operations

 George Wimpey also had operations in the United States trading under Morrison Homes, which was acquired in 1984 when it was based in San Francisco, Northern California.
 George Wimpey later added to its US operations with the acquisition of Richardson Homes of Denver, Colorado in 2001.

 Morrison Homes was initially founded in Seattle in 1905 by C.G.
 Morrison and moved to northern California in 1946.
 Operations were extended to cover Phoenix, Central Valley, Sacramento, Denver, Fort Myers, Jacksonville, Orlando, Sarasota, Tampa, Reno, Austin, Dallas Fort Worth and Houston.

-Musical reference
+Musical references

-Along with Sir Robert McAlpine and John Laing, Wimpey is mentioned in the opening preamble to the 1960 Dominic Behan satirical Irish ballard, McAlpine's Fusiliers.
+Along with Sir Robert McAlpine and John Laing, Wimpey is mentioned in the opening preamble to Dominic Behan's 1960 satirical Irish ballad, "McAlpine's Fusiliers".
+It is also mentioned in another Dominic Behan song, "Building Up and Tearing England Down" (sometimes called "Paddy on the Road").